-In our 3 years as an emerging business, we have designed community websites, Facebook apps, social intranets and pretty much everything in-between.
+In our early years as an emerging business, we have designed community websites, Facebook apps, social intranets and pretty much everything in-between.
 To be honest, not every element we design is created from scratch each time.

 Ideally, they don’t need to be either.